JonasArtmeier/JonasArtmeier/README.md

 # Jonas Artmeier - passionate about IT Strategy and applikation development

-Hi 👋 I'm Jonas, an Autrian-German IT Consultant who developed a passion for coding.
+Hi 👋 I'm Jonas, an Austrian-German IT Consultant who developed a passion for coding.

 ## My Background: